fyngyrz/pyex/README.md

 The first is that you can write a method and attach it to any class object it is written to understand.

-The second is that you declare this with a tiny bir of new syntax.
+The second is that you declare this with a tiny bit of new syntax.

 Here's a for instance.
-Say you have a method that takes a string object and validates that it is a dotted quad and you want to be able to use it as a mthod on strings.
-Here's what you do:
+Say you have a method that takes a string object and validates that it is a dotted quad and you want to be able to use it as a method on strings.
+Here's what you write:

 	extend: testDottedQuad
     def testDottedQuad(strObject):